realvisiontv/PyHydra/CONTRIBUTING.md

 A PR can only be merged into master by a maintainer if:

 * It is passing CI.
-* It has been approved by at least two maintainers.
+* It has been approved by at least a maintainer.
 If it was a maintainer who opened the PR, only one extra approval is needed.
 * It has no requested changes.
 * It is up to date with current master